andreasm80/blog.local/content/post/2024-06-10-arista-automated-provisioning-ansible/index.md

 Source: Arista's [homepage](https://www.arista.com/en/company/company-overview).

-Arista has some really great products, and what I would like to have a deeper look at is the automation part, which also may involve the agility part.
+Arista has some really great products and solutions, and in this post I will have a deeper look at using [Ansible Validated Design](https://avd.arista.com) automating the whole bringup process of a Spine-Leaf topology.
+I will also see how this can be used to make the network underlay more agile by adding changes "on-demand".

 I have been working with network for many years, starting out with basic network configurations like VLAN, iSCSI setups and routing to support my vSphere implementations as a consultant many many years back.
 Then I started working with VMware NSX back in 2014/15 first as a consultant doing presale, design and implementation before joining VMware as a NSX specialist.
 Working with NSX, both as consultant and later as a VMware NSX solutions engineer, very much involved the physical network NSX was supposed to run "on top" of as the actual NSX design.
 One of NSX benefits was how easy it was to automate.

 What I have never been working with is automating the physical network.
 Automation is not only for easier deployment, handling dynamics in the datacenter more efficient, but also reducing/eliminate configuration issues.
-In this post I will go through how I make use of Arista vEOS and Arista Ansible playbooks to deploy a full spine-leaf topology from zero to hero.
+In this post I will go through how I make use of Arista vEOS and Arista's Ansible playbooks to deploy a full spine-leaf topology from zero to hero.

 ## Arista Extensible Operating System - EOS